 Quality of light for black backgrounds

 The final lighting technique for a black background portrait anywhere is the quality of light you use to light the subject.
-By quality I mean hard or soft light.
+In photography lighting quality means mean hard or soft light.

 Hard light is more contrasty and easier for creating a black background, but you can also use soft light.
 It might just take a little more thinking if you’re using natural light.
 It’s much easier to control light in a studio with strobe lighting.